Wreckstation/iConsultancy/User Guide.md

 ### Owner
 <img align="left" src="user guide gfx\ownerUI.png"><br/><br/>

 Filters deals based on the name of the deal owner.
-Type the name of the deal owner to filter by.
+Type the number representation of  deal owner to filter by.
+Example: First name from Owner listed in Owner dropdown of ActiveCampaign will be 1, and this will iterate through names.

 ### Tag Name
 <img align="left" src="user guide gfx\tagnameUI.png"><br/><br/>